 While I’m not a fan, I’m in the minority.
 Most people can’t get enough of traditional Georgian food.
 I’ll admit that it certainly looks appealing.
 Who wouldn’t want slabs of bread with melted cheese or juicy savoury dumplings of ground meats or vegetables?

-If you’re short on time, these three foods should be on your bucket list
+If you’re short on time, these three foods are typical of Georgian cuisine and should be on your food bucket list.

 - Churchkhela (grapes and walnuts – two food items you will find everywhere in this country)